rsksmart/devportal-1.0/content/rsk-devportal/kb/rootstock-rust.md

 > This tutorial helps to get started on Rootstock using Rust by performing basic operations such as sending transactions and calling contracts using alloy crate, similiar to ethers.

-## Alloy Introduction
+## Introduction to Alloy

 [Alloy](https://github.com/alloy-rs/alloy) connects applications to blockchains, it serves as an entry point to connect with evm compatible blockchains.
-It is a rewrite of [ethers-rs](https://github.com/gakonst/ethers-rs) library from the ground up, with new features, high performance, etc. An example is Foundry, a tool written in Rust which uses Alloy as a dependency to connect with blockchains.
+It is a rewrite of [ethers-rs](https://github.com/gakonst/ethers-rs) library from the ground up, with new features, high performance, etc. An example is [Foundry](https://github.com/foundry-rs/foundry), a tool written in Rust which uses Alloy as a dependency to connect with blockchains.

-See [Alloy Examples](https://github.com/alloy-rs/examples) to help you get started.
+For more information, see [Alloy Examples](https://github.com/alloy-rs/examples) to help you get started.

 ## Prerequisites

 * Rust
-    Install the latest version of [Rust](https://www.rust-lang.org/tools/install).
+    * Install the latest version of [Rust](https://www.rust-lang.org/tools/install).
 If you already have Rust installed, make sure to use the latest version or update using the `rustup` toolchain.

 ## Getting Started